daniel89710/lightNet/README.md

 ## Key Features

-lightNet incorporates several cutting-edge techniques and optimizations to improve the performance of CNN models.
+LightNet incorporates several cutting-edge techniques and optimizations to improve the performance of CNN models.
 The main features include:

 -   Semantic Segmentation Learning
 -   2:4 Structured Sparsity